Change is not only possible but within reach

 Opening originally in 2011, Grace To Change sought to make a difference in its community—regardless of one’s income level.
 Incidentally, this eventually led the center to a necessary shift toward nonprofit status in 2017.

 “We were very unsuccessful as a for-profit,” Shannon said.
-“I would just give [our services] away to people, and since my passion was for helping that indigent population, we made the decision to go and become a nonprofit.”
+“I would just give [our services] away to people, and since my passion was for helping that indigent population, we made the decision to become a nonprofit.”

 The term ‘indigent’ refers to an extreme degree of poverty.
 Shannon says about 90 percent of Grace To Change’s clients are facing either legal issues or are involved with Child Protective Services (CPS), making for some very high stakes if they aren’t able to overcome their addiction issues.

-Because of her past, Shannon understood how crucial access to quality treatment and support are to the recovery process.
+Because of her past, Shannon understood how crucial access to quality treatment and support is to the recovery process.
 As such, she refused to exclude anyone who may be in need-based simply on their income level.